-- Solar power satellite designs generally include the use of some manner of wireless power transmission. - The collecting satellite would convert solar energy into electrical energy on board, powering a microwave transmitter or laser emitter, and focus its beam toward a collector on Earth's surface.

-• A means of collecting solar power in space, for example, via solar concentrators, solar cells or a heat engine.
+- of some manner of wireless power transmission. - The collecting satellite would convert solar energy into electrical energy on board, powering a microwave transmitter or laser emitter, and focus its beam toward a collector on Earth's surface. - A means of collecting solar power in space, for example, via solar concentrators, solar cells or a heat - A means of transmitting power to earth, for example via microwave or laser.